mviamin/Home-Assistant/README.md

 # Home-Assistant

 I have adapted the fantastic code from @kloggy to an ESP32 and an 8 relay board to have up to 8 zones.
+I have 2 separate ESPs for a total of 16 zones configured the same way (only different names for the zones).
+One activates the "West" area, the other the "EAst".
 Also not using the Weather-related watering adjustments.
-No need given the weather patterns where I live :) This is work in progress since i need to add a second station for the other part of my yard (8 more zones) and intend to use the morning/afternoon cycles settings to activate Zone East and Zone West separately.
-I have 2 separate ESPs for a total of 16 zones configured the same way (only different names for the zones).
+No need given the weather patterns where I live :)

 Parts :
 https://www.amazon.com/gp/product/B07QCP2451/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1